Skip to content

 Overview

-VCFX_variant_counter is a simple utility tool that counts the total number of valid variants (data lines) in a VCF file.
-It reads input from standard input, processes each line, and outputs the total count of valid variant records.
+VCFX_variant_counter is a high-performance utility tool that counts the total number of valid variants (data lines) in a VCF file.
+It supports both file arguments (using memory-mapped I/O for maximum speed) and standard input, and outputs the total count of valid variant records.

 Usage